dotnwat/beals-conjecture/README.md

         print "found counterexample:", a, x, b, y, c, z
 ```

+I ran this algorithm for an hour and saw xxx.
+That's % of the total space.
+Even if this were re-written in highly optimized C this is far too slow.

 ### Optimization 1

 Since `a^x + b^y` is communative we don't have to bother testing `b^y + a^x`.
 This can be incorporated into the algorithm above by adjusting the upper bound of the values assigned to `b`: